VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 asynchronously.
 This optimization is intended to improve the overall responsiveness of the application and improve the throughput of messages.
-As part of this change, the team also used the [Transient Fault Handling Application Block][tfhab] to handle an transient errors encountered when using the Service Bus.
+As part of this change, the team also used the [Transient Fault Handling Application Block][tfhab] to handle any transient errors encountered when using the Service Bus.

 > **MarkusPersona:** This optimization resulted in major changes to the